 It is entirely possible to present a fantastic, standing-ovation garnering presentation using only Microsoft PowerPoint.

-Follow these simple, basic tips, and you are on your way to creating and presenting awesome presentations.
+Follow these simple, basic 5 tips for Great PowerPoint Presentations, and you are on your way to creating and presenting awesome presentations.

-Make an impact with your presentation.
-Change the world, one presentation at a time!
+Make an impact with 5 tips for Great PowerPoint Presentation.
+Change the world, one Presentation at a time!